Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Experiments

 \subsection{Evaluation on ScanNet and SceneNN}

 We first report performance of our model on ScanNet validation set under two training settings: separately trained for each category and trained jointly for all categories.
 The results are listed in Table~\ref{tab:scannet}.
 Our model outperforms previous methods under both training settings on Scan2CAD benchmark.
-It has an improvement of \textbf{3.3} mAP when trained jointly and \textbf{9.0} mAP when trained separately for each category.
+It has an improvement of \textbf{3.3} mAP when trained jointly and \textbf{9.8} mAP when trained separately for each category.
 Our model outperforms baseline methods on Trashbin by \textbf{28.1} AP, Sofa by \textbf{15.8} AP, which is a large margin.
 Our model achieves even better performance when trained separately because it could benefit from Local Canonical Coordinate definitions that are similar and consistent in each category (Figure~\ref{fig:lcc}).
 In contrast, previous methods do not gain much or even perform worse when training separately.

 Then we report our model's performance by directly evaluating on SceneNN dataset with network trained on ScanNet.
 The results are listed in Table~\ref{tab:scenenn}.
 Our method achieves highest mAP with good generalization ability.

-Some qualitative results for both datasets are demonstrated in Figure~\ref{fig:qual}.
-We see that on both ScanNet and SceneNN, our method is able to detect accurate oriented bounding boxes in cluttered scenes.
+Some qualitative results in cluttered scenes are demonstrated in Figure~\ref{fig:qual}.